{{ summaryTitle }}

 Target gap

-The difference between the selected scholarship target and the current weighted GPA.
+The distance between the target weighted GPA and the current weighted GPA.